Marvin Allen (running back)

-Marvin Allen (born November 23, 1965) is a former professional American football player who played running back in the National Football League (NFL) for four seasons for the New England Patriots.
-He now serves as the assistant general manager of the Miami Dolphins.
+Marvin Allen (born November 23, 1965) is an American professional football executive and former player who currently serves as the assistant general manager for the Miami Dolphins of the National Football League (NFL).
+Before his executive career, he played running back and was selected by the Patriots in the 11th round of the 1988 NFL draft, a team he would play four seasons for.

 After retiring from playing, Allen worked in the New England Patriots' personnel department from 1993 through 2008.
 In 2009, he left New England for the Atlanta Falcons, working there through the 2013 NFL season.
-From 2014 through 2017, he was the Kansas City Chief's Director of College Scouting.
-In 2018, he was a National Scout for the Buffalo Bills.
+From 2013 through 2016, he was the Kansas City Chief's Director of College Scouting.
+In 2017, he was a National Scout for the Buffalo Bills before being hired as the Dolphin's new assistant general manager in 2019.